volkertb/ich2player/README.txt

 It's compiled with microsoft assembler 6.11, linked with microsoft linker.
 To compile it, just type "nmaker", provided MASM is in your path.
+Alternatively, the source can be built with the Open Watcom toolchain as well.
+To do so, make sure WASM and WLINK are in your path and then run ./make-with-open-watcom.sh or owmake.bat (depending on your OS).

 file list: